-Is Your Child Teething?
+Is My Child Teething?

 EVERY CHILD GOES through periods of teething, which can be particularly difficult because they are too young to understand it.
 It can also be hard for parents, but teething is completely normal and we’re here to set our patients at ease about what to expect and how to deal with it.